Truthful or Fabricated? Using Causal Attribution to Mitigate Reward Hacking in Explanations: Related Work

 \paragraph{Reward Hacking.}

 As alignment has become a key component of LLM training, ``reward hacking'' has emerged as a serious challenge.
 LLMs can exploit weaknesses in reward models—whether due to their limitations or due to biases present in the human preference data they’re trained on.
 For example, the alignment can boost a range of deceptive behaviors: \eg, producing sycophantic responses \citep{perez2023discovering,denison2024sycophancy,sharma2024towards}, generating deceptive explanations when pressured via prompting to perform well on a task \citep{scheurer2024large}, generating explanations that deceive time-constrained human evaluators \citep{wen2024language}, among others \citep[\ia]{lang2024your,greenblatt2024alignment,huang2024dishonesty,hubinger2024sleeper,williams2024targeted}.
-In this work, we focus on the role of pre-trained reward models in driving CoT hacking, bridging the gap between findings that RLHF promotes unfaithfulness \citep{perez2023discovering,sharma2024towards} and the role of unfaithful CoTs \citep{turpin2024language} in that behavior.
+In this work, we focus on the role of pre-trained reward models in driving CoT hacking, bridging the gap between findings that RLHF promotes unfaithfulness \citep{perez2023discovering,sharma2024towards,chua2025deepseek} and the role of unfaithful CoTs \citep{turpin2024language,chen2025reasoning} in that behavior.
+The approaches to reduce reward hacking include ensembling reward models \citep[\ia]{coste2024reward,eisenstein2024helping,rame2024warm}, and doing reward shaping \citep{jinnai2024regularized,miao2024inform,fu2025reward}, targeting known issues, such as length bias \citep[\ia]{shen2023loose,chen2024odin,zeyu-2025}.
+In contrast, we address reward hacking that arises from the reward model’s lack of access to the generator’s decision-making process.\looseness=-1

-The approaches to reduce reward hacking include ensembling reward models \citep[\ia]{coste2023reward,eisenstein2024helping,rame2024warm}, and doing reward shaping \citep{jinnai2024regularized,miao2024inform,fu2025reward}, targeting known issues, such as length bias \citep[\ia]{shen2023loose,chen2024odin,zeyu-2025}.
-In a parallel work, \cite{baker2025monitoring} proposed using an LLM to monitor CoTs for reward hacking when optimizing a generator LLM; they observed that it may lead the generator to fabricate CoTs.
-In contrast, we address reward hacking that arises from the reward model’s lack of access to the generator’s decision-making process.
+\paragraph{CoT Monitorability.} CoTs are a readily available interface often used for model inspection, which raises interest in actively monitoring their quality \citep{korbak2025chain}, where a ``CoT monitor'' attempts to spot undesired responses. \citet{baker2025monitoring} and \citet{chen2025reasoning} employ a CoT monitor throughout training and observe reward hacking---that is, CoTs are fabricated to mislead the monitor.
+Their observations serve as additional evidence that mitigating this form of hacking calls for an explicit interpretability signal, such as what we obtain via causal attribution.